-- A minimum cumulative grade point average of 2.50 on a 4.0 scale for all undergraduate work completed, OR (if applicable) a GPA of 3.0 on a 4.0 scale on at least 12 semester hours of graduate work completed - A bachelor's degree from a regionally accredited institution of higher education or a recognized foreign institution of higher learning

-Admission for applicants who fall below these standards will be determined by the faculty Admissions Committee.
-Those applicants may be required to submit additional information.
+- A minimum cumulative grade point average of 2.50 on a 4.0 scale for all undergraduate work completed, OR (if applicable) a GPA of 3.0 on a 4.0 scale on at least 12 semester hours of graduate work completed. - A bachelor's degree from a regionally accredited institution of higher education or a recognized foreign institution of higher learning. - Admission for applicants who fall below these standards will be determined by the faculty Admissions Committee.
+Those applicants may be required to submit additional information. - A minimum of one year of full-time teaching experience.